⏲ 15-20 minutes

 – 90 grams of palm blossom sugar

-– 60 grams of honey (there are some vegan alternatives, Biotoday/VegaBlum that have vegan honey substitutes and otherwise you can use maple syrup or agave syrup instead of honey)
+– 60 grams of honey (there are some vegan alternatives, Biotoday/VegaBlum that have vegan honey substitutes otherwise you can use maple syrup or agave syrup instead of honey)

 – 150 grams of dried figs